mbakker7/timml/README.md

 New analytic elements may be added to the code without making any changes in the existing part of the code.
 TimML is coded in Python; use is made of FORTRAN extensions to improve performance.

+## Installation

+**Python versions:**

+TimML requires **Python** 3.6 and can be installed from PyPI.
+The PyPI installation includes compiled versions of the FORTRAN extension for both Windows and MaxOS.

+**Dependencies:**

+TimML requires **NumPy** 1.12 (or higher) and **matplotlib** 2.0 (or higher).

+**For base Python distributions:**

+To install TimML, open a command prompt and type:

+    pip install timml

+To update TimML type:

+    pip install timml --upgrade

+To uninstall TimML type:

+    pip uninstall timml

+## Documentation

+* The manual is available from the docs directory or can be viewed [here](http://mbakker7.github.io/timml/docs/builddocs/html/index.html).
+* Example Notebooks are available from the notebooks directory on github, of from [here](https://github.com/mbakker7/timml/tree/master/notebooks).

 ## TimML Version 5

 TimML version 5 is a total rewrite and is not backwards compatible with previous TimML versions.